Introduction to Postgres Dump Database

 Handling restoration errors

-The PostgreSQL continues to restore the database even when any error is occurred in between.
-It only tells about them at the end of completion of restore.
+PostgreSQL continues the restoration process of the database even if any error occurs in between.
+It only tells about them at the end of the completion of restore.
 In this case, the database is restored incompletely.
 If you want to stop the restoration process on error occurrence, you can use –

 psql --set ON_ERROR_STOP=on postgres < myBackupFile